jobyreuben/journals/_JOURNALS/mellowpaper.md

 ## Execution

-We define intrinsic gas `gas_0`, the amount of gas this transaction requires to be paid prior to execution, as follows:
+We define intrinsic gas `gas_intrinsic`, the amount of gas this transaction requires to be paid prior to execution, as follows:

-The upfront cost is the sum of all checks related to the transaction.
+The total intrisic gas for a particular transaction is the sum of all checks related to the transaction.
 The exact gas units details are expanded in section [Fee Schedule](#fee-schedule).

 1. **Data's Gas** : We can find if a transaction is a simple ether transfer in which the `TX_data`, which can be the `TX_init` code if not present it shall result on fee schedule - `GAS_txdatazero`.
 If its present it results on fee schedule - `GAS_txdatanonzero`.
 This Gas levied on Data can be assumed as a length fee.